 1. Introduction: What is early conciliation in Acas England and Wales

 Acas Early Conciliation (EC) is the legal gateway to almost all employment claims in England and Wales.
-If you’ve been dismissed, discriminated against, or denied pay, you cannot start a Tribunal claim without first going through EC.
+If you’ve been dismissed, discriminated against, or denied pay, you usually cannot start a Tribunal claim without first going through EC.
 This process is designed to give both sides a confidential, lower-stress opportunity to resolve disputes quickly—often in weeks, not years.

 2. What Is Acas Early Conciliation?